 Adafruit created the FLORA from scratch after many months of research and we really think we came up with something that will empower some amazing wearable projects.

 FLORA has a small but easy to use onboard reset button to reboot the system.
-The power supply is deigned to be flexible and easy to use.
+The power supply is designed to be flexible and easy to use.
 There is an onboard polarized 2 JST battery connector with protection schottky diode for use with external battery packs from 3.5v to 9v DC in (It can run on 3V but 3.5V-5V or higher is ideal).
 Can be used with LiIon/LiPoly, LiFe, alkaline or rechargeable NiMh/NiCad batteries of any size.

-The FLORA does not have a LiPo charger included by design, this allows safe use with multiple battery types and reduces risk of fire as it is not recommended to charge these batteries on fabric.
+The FLORA does not have a LiPo charger included by design.
+This allows safe use with multiple battery types and reduces risk of fire as it is not recommended to charge these batteries on fabric.

 FLORA has built-in USB support.
 Built in USB means you plug it in to program it, it just shows up.
 No additional purchases are needed!
 Works with Mac, Windows, Linux, any USB cable works great.
 Currently the PCB comes with a mini B connector but future versions may change to microUSB.